-The per capita income in Gonzales in 2010 was $27,001, which is wealthy relative to Louisiana, and upper middle income relative to the rest of the US.
-This equates to an annual income of $108,004 for a family of four.
+The per capita income in Gonzales in 2018 was $27,406, which is upper middle income relative to Louisiana, and middle income relative to the rest of the US.
+This equates to an annual income of $109,624 for a family of four.
 However, Gonzales contains both very wealthy and poor people as well.

 Gonzales is an extremely ethnically-diverse city.
 The people who call Gonzales home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Gonzales residents report their race to be Black or African-American, followed by White.
-Important ancestries of people in Gonzales include Irish, German, English, and French Canadian.
+Important ancestries of people in Gonzales include French, German, English, Irish, and African.

 The most common language spoken in Gonzales is English.
-Other important languages spoken here include Spanish and French.
+Other important languages spoken here include Spanish and Italian.